Floffah/Floffah/README.md

 Full stack software engineer
 ----------------------------

+> I'm currently looking for a graduate role related to software!
+Get in touch at ramsay@ramdta.com

 Full Stack Software Engineer.
-Finished 3rd year of a Bachelor's of Engineering (BEng) at Edinburgh Napier University.
-I will be completing Honours in session 2025-26.
+I have completed a Bachelor of Engineering (BEng) with Honours at Edinburgh Napier University.
+My honours project has been recommended as a pass, and I am awaiting academic receipt.
 I love everything to do with user interfaces in software and developing tools, websites, and applications that make our lives easier.
 I've been tinkering with software since I was a kid and started my career at a young age, between doing freelance and going on to working for a startup when I was in high school.

 I am also passionate about music production & musical composition.
 I have an SQA Advanced Higher in Music Technology and have played piano almost my whole life up to ABRSM grade 6.